Korzok Monastery

 Korzok, དཀོར་མཛོད་ (wylie dkor-mdzod) is a Tibetan Buddhist monastery belonging to the Drukpa Lineage.
-It is located in the Korzok village, on the northwestern bank of Tso Moriri (lake) in Leh District, Ladakh, India.
+It is located in the Korzok village, on the northwestern bank of Tso Moriri, a lake in Leh District of Ladakh, a union territory of India.
 The gompa (monastery), at 4560 m, houses a Shakyamuni Buddha and other statues.
-It is home to about 70 monks.
+It is home to about seventy monks.

 In the past, the monastery was the headquarters of the Rupshu Valley.
 It is an independent monastery under Korzok Rinpoche, widely known as Langna Rinpoche.
-The 3rd Korzok Rinpoche, Kunga Lodro Ningpo was the founder of Korzok Monastery.
+The third Korzok Rinpoche, Kunga Lodro Ningpo was the founder of Korzok Monastery.

 The revered monastery is 300 years old.
-The Tso Moriri Lake below it is also held in reverence, and considered equally sacred by the local people.
-With the efforts of the WWF-India the Tsomoriri has been pledged as a 'Sacred Gift for a Living Planet' by the local community (mostly Chang-pa herdsmen).
+The Tso Moriri below it is also held in reverence and considered equally sacred by the local people.
+With the efforts of the WWF-India, Tso Moriri has been pledged as a 'Sacred Gift for a Living Planet' by the local community (mostly Chang pa herdsmen).
 As a result, the area has been opened up for tourists.